As much as I love cypress trees literally any time of year, November to early December is my favorite time for them.

 Ah, goldenrod.
 To some, it’s an essential part of their herbal medicine cabinet.
 To others, it’s a source of misery.
 I love seeing the bright yellow flowers on their drooping, swaying stems, but I’m also not one of the people suffering from goldenrod allergies.
 (Allergies to plenty of other pollens, yes.
 Goldenrod specifically, no.)

-Interestingly, many people blame goldenrod for late summer and autumn allergies.
+Interestingly, though many people blame goldenrod for late summer and autumn allergies, that blame may be displaced.
 Without an allergy test, there’s really no way to tell — ragweed blooms at the same time, and it’s a very common allergen.
 Most pollen allergies are triggered by wind-pollinated plants, but goldenrod is pollinated by insects.
 Ragweed, however, is not.

 (This is also why raw honey and bee pollen aren’t actually great ways to desensitize yourself to pollen.
 The pollen that makes it into the hive isn’t likely to be the same kind that’s making you sneeze.)